Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

+Computations of these updates are similar to those of $\mathcal{Q}_{AZ}$, with the difference that here the we use univariate quadrature when \eqref{EqnBEP2} is analytically intactable. \end{itemize}

-We run the fixed point updates according to the variational Bayes approach, that is, for each set of marginals $\mathcal{Q}_{X}$, $\mathcal{Q}_{AZ}$, $\mathcal{Q}_{B}$ we run the corresponding updates until convergence and then we proceed to the next family.
-The details of the projection operations and message scheduling are presented in the main body of the paper.
+We run the fixed point updates according to the structured variational Bayes approach, that is, for each set of marginals $\mathcal{Q}_{X}$, $\mathcal{Q}_{AZ}$, $\mathcal{Q}_{B}$ we run the corresponding updates till convergence and then we proceed to the next set of approximate marginals.
+In other words, (i) we run \eqref{EqnSSfirst}--\eqref{EqnSSlast} till convergence according to the various scheduling options described in the main text, then (ii) run \eqref{EqnMixEP2}--\eqref{EqnMixEP1} till convergence or do the exact marginalisation in case of diagonal $\vect{Q}$ (see main text) (iii) we run \eqref{EqnBEP1}--\eqref{EqnBEP2} till convergence, and finally (iv) we update $q_{Q}$ .
+We repeat the cycle (i)-(iv) till convergence is achieved.

+This particular scheduling of the updates was chosen to correspond to the variational Bayes approach.
+However, other scheduling choices might be more efficient, for example, the extension of the dynamic scheduling proposed in the main text to all the updates \eqref{EqnSSfirst}-\eqref{EqnSSlast}, \eqref{EqnMixEP2}-\eqref{EqnMixEP1} and \eqref{EqnBEP1}-\eqref{EqnBEP2}, can be considered as a good starting point.

-Note that when the inference can be done exactly as it is the case for $q_{AZ}^{i}$ or Gaussian $p(b_{ij})$, then the projection operations are simply replaced by the corresponding free form variational update as presented in Section~\ref{SecVarInf}.
+Note that when the inference can be done exactly as it is the case for $q_{AZ}^{i}$ or Gaussian $p(b_{ij} \mid \vect{\theta})$, then the projection operations are simply replaced by the corresponding free form variational update as presented in Section~\ref{SecVarInf}.
 This corresponds to replacing the approximate entropies with the exact ones and omitting the introduction of the families of approximate marginals and the corresponding expectation constraints.